 Ulysses of Fallout: New Vegas is heavily implied to be this for The Courier, with them eventually having a final showdown in Lonesome Road.
 He's also a case of Unknown Rival in that the Courier has never heard of him prior to the DLC.

 Kyo Kusanagi and Iori Yagami from The King of Fighters.
 Their rivalry has rooted since the times of their ancestor.
-Iori is COMPLETELY OBSESSED in beating the crap out of Kyo, and while Kyo is usually dismissive, he wouldn't miss out a good brawl with Iori.
+Iori is COMPLETELY OBSESSED with wanting to kill Kyo, and while Kyo is usually dismissive, he wouldn't miss out a good brawl with Iori.

 Riki is Kunio-kun's rival.
 In some games, such as Renegade or Crash N The Boys Street Challenge, he serves as a boss fight or foe.